Client Login

 Debt is the antithesis of wealth.
 Many people have a mortgage, but consumer debt (e.g. credit card debt) should be avoided, except for balances that you can clear at the end of each month.
 Our general motto is that if you don’t have the money to afford something, then don’t buy it.

 Another common debt go-to is home equity loans (HELOCs).
-Unless a home repair’s necessary to avoid damage to your home, you should carefully evaluate debt acquisition, relative to your long-term life goals.
+Unless a home repair is necessary to avoid damage to your home, you should carefully evaluate debt acquisition, relative to your long-term life goals.

 We recommend holding at least three months of spending needs in your checking or savings account (not invested in the markets).
-This amount should be even greater (at least six months of earnings) if you’re the sole breadwinner, if you don’t have access to a home equity loan, or if there’s uncertainty about your job security.
+This amount should be even greater (at least six months of earnings) if you’re the sole breadwinner or if there’s uncertainty about your job security.

 8) Focus on Advancing Your Career